|

 in a location where exuberant students won't cause trouble

+for other classes.
 Because of the range of sources included,

 the list also gives me the opportunity to talk about